NPO 1: Launch of Nederland 3

 In anticipation of the launch of new commercial channels broadcast by satellite, a third television network, Nederland 3 launched in April 1988.
 After the launch of Nederland 3 in 1988, Nederland 1 was the mainstay of the broadcasters KRO, NCRV, VARA and EO.
 On 30 September 1991, Nederland 1 introduced a new logo which depicts a yellow "1"-numeral that is placed inside a blue diamond, and at the same time, VARA was moved to Nederland 2, while AVRO moved to this channel, thus earning the nickname AKN (AVRO-KRO-NCRV).
 Another restructuring was made on 28 September 1992 when Nederland 1 abolished in-vision continuity, in favour for voiceover continuity and at the same time, religious and humanism broadcasters moved from Nederland 3 to Nederland 1, where they were given more airtime for their output.
 In return, EO moved to Nederland 2, before making their programming output available on all three channels on 24 August 2000 before the huge revamp from 4 September 2006.

 Luxembourg-based RTL-Véronique began broadcasting in October 1989.
 In 1992, the government of the Netherlands legalised commercial television, and a number of new commercial channels were established resulting in a reduction in the market share of the public networks.
+In 2000, the channel was realigned; it continued to carry KRO, NCRV and AVRO programming but partitioned EO programming with Nederland 2; in general, its new audience would largely consist of religious conservatives.